twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

-Homework: activate your postgres and mysql accounts in crack, create some tables, write a web app that queries them and inserts things into them with prepared statements and error checking, show krinkle
+Homework: activate your postgres and mysql accounts in crack, create some tables, write a web app that queries them and inserts things into them with prepared statements and error checking, show krinkle (Watch out for [SQL](https://en.wikipedia.org/wiki/SQL_injection) [Injections](http://xkcd.com/327/)!)

 Advanced: